ericrogler/Green-Book/index.md

 ## Navigation by Chapter
 This splits the text by chapter across multiple pages.

-Click "Navigation & ReadMe" near the top of each page to get back to here quickly.

 - [Manager TL;DR](Z001_Manager_TLDR.html)
 - [Actual Overview](Z002_The_Actual_Overview.html)
 - [Legality](Z003_Legality.html)